Designing Books For The Modern Reader

 Advertisements have become more interactive.

-Yet, books—long blocks of text—still largely maintain the same format they’ve had for centuries.
-While there have been innovations, the number of people who can sit through an entire book seems to shrink every year.
+Yet, books still largely maintain the same format they’ve had for centuries, and the number of people who can sit through an entire book seems to shrink every year.

 Are our attention spans simply too short for books, or is it time for books to evolve?